 Another misconception is that Beef Tartare is something that people only eat at high-end bistros.
 They don’t realize it is easy to make at home and is no less safe to consume!

 The Best Beef Tartare Recipe

-Our classic European-style Steak Tartare recipe is made with good-quality beef filet, shallots, capers, and raw egg yolk to create a silky texture.
-The egg helps to hold the chopped beef and other ingredients all together.
+Our classic European-style Steak Tartare recipe is made with good-quality beef filets, shallots, capers, and egg yolk to create a silky texture.
+The egg helps to hold the chopped beef and other ingredients altogether.

 This no-cook dish is ready in only 20 minutes.
 It is basically all simple prep work, and then everything is mixed together.
 That’s it!

 Homemade authentic Beef Tartare is perfect for serving as an appetizer or enjoying a light summer dinner.
 Pair with your choice of healthy and/or hearty side dishes for a deeply flavorful and fun meal!